 Equipped with crampons, a waist harness and rope, you make your way through the rugged ice landscape at the foot of Austria’s highest mountain, the Grossglockner.
 A tour led by a state-certified mountain guide (June – September) that leaves no one cold.

 In Carinthia, the world’s first Slow Food Travel Destination, regional, seasonal and traditional cuisine is of particular importance.
 For this reason, locals and guests are invited to look over the shoulder of the dedicated food artisans, and perhaps even have a go themselves.
 The spectrum ranges from bread baking courses and hay milk processing to beer brewing and herb tastings.
 Find an overview of the workshops here.

-Playing golf in two countries and then have dinner in a third!
+And then have dinner in a third!
 Sounds utopian, but entirely possible when on holiday in Carinthia.
-On the one hand there is the proximity to courses in Italy and Slovenia, on the other there is the Alpe Adria Golf Card, which covers more than 20 of the finest golf courses in Carinthia, Slovenia and Friaul Julisch Venetien at one price.
+On the one hand there is the proximity to courses in Italy and Slovenia, on the other there is the Alpe Adria Golf Card, which covers 20 of the finest golf courses in Carinthia, Slovenia and Friaul Julisch Venetien at one price.
 Too good to be true?
-More information: https://www.alpe-adria-golf.com/en/
+More information: www.alpe-adria-golf.com